Mandatory ID verification for UK corporates: Are you ready?

 Under the Economic Crime and Corporate Transparency Act 2023 the UK government has introduced identity verification for individuals involved in UK corporates.
 This is a major reform aimed at improving corporate transparency and tackling economic crime.
-Currently ID Verification is voluntary but this will become mandatory in the Autumn of 2025 (exact date to be confirmed).

 All new and existing:

-Before attempting to verify their identity, individuals should ensure that the personal details they have already disclosed to Companies House (if any) are accurate and up-to-date.
+Before attempting to verify their identity, individuals should ensure that the personal details they have already disclosed to Companies House (if any) are accurate and up to date.

 When will ID Verification be required?